Baptist Faith and Message: Criticisms

-In 2001, Russell Dilday of the Center for Baptist Studies at Mercer University, raised 12 controversial points about the 2000 revision.
-The most controversial points were in the areas of male priority (in marriage and in ministry, specifically the pastorate), the exegetical standard by which the Bible is to be interpreted, and a catalogue of specific sins.
+In 2001, Russell H. Dilday of the Center for Baptist Studies at Mercer University raised 12 controversial points about the 2000 revision.
+The most contentious points were in the areas of male priority (in marriage and in ministry, specifically the pastorate), the exegetical standard by which the Bible is to be interpreted, and a catalogue of specific sins.

 Gender-based roles

-For the first time in SBC history, provisions were added to define male-headship gender roles in both the ministry and in marriage.

-Regarding ministry, the BF&M now explicitly defines the pastoral office as the exclusive domain of men – thus prohibiting female pastors.
-While not stated in the 2000 BF&M, some churches also apply this interpretation to deacons, being a pastoral office of the church, and will not ordain women or allow them to serve as deacons.
+For the first time in SBC history, provisions were added to define male-headship gender roles in ministry and marriage.
+Regarding ministry, the BF&M now explicitly defines the pastoral office as the exclusive domain of men—thus prohibiting female pastors.
+While not stated in the 2000 BF&M, some churches also apply this interpretation to deacons, technically a pastoral office of the church, and will not ordain women or allow them to serve as deacons.

-Regarding marriage, the BF&M added Article XVIII to specify the husband is the head of the household (though it is to be understood in a complementarian role, not as an autocrat).
-Nothing in the BF&M prohibits or discourages the wife from holding outside employment, nor the husband from doing household duties traditionally considered those of the wife.
+Regarding marriage, the BF&M added Article XVIII to specify that the husband is the head of the household (though this is to be understood in a complementarian role, not as an autocrat).
+Nothing in the BF&M prohibits or discourages the wife from holding outside employment, or the husband from performing household duties traditionally considered those of the wife.

 Exegetical standard

-Second, the 2000 revision of the BF&M removed the assertion that the person of Jesus Christ was to be the exegetical standard by which the Bible was to be interpreted, and replaced it with the last sentence in the quotation below.
+The 2000 revision removed the assertion that the person of Jesus was to be the exegetical standard by which the Bible was to be interpreted, and replaced it with the last sentence in the quotation below.
 The change was made over concerns that some groups were elevating the recorded words of Jesus in Scripture over other Scriptural passages (or, in some cases, claiming that Jesus' silence on an issue held priority over other passages explicitly discussing a topic, an example being homosexuality).
 The traditional SBC view is that all Scripture is equally inspired by God.

 This revision was particularly objectionable to the Baptist General Convention of Texas, the largest SBC state convention, which had previously split between moderates and conservatives, with the latter forming the Southern Baptists of Texas Convention.